polljoy/polljoy-android/README.md

 `appVersion`: your app's version to be used as a poll selection criteria.
 This should match with your poll setting.
 Or set it as nil if you are not using.

 `level`: if your app is a game app, this is your game level.
 This should match with your poll setting.
-Or set it as 0 if you are not using.
+Or set it as 0 if you are not using it.

+`session`: This is used to keep track of how many times the user has started a polljoy session.
+If your app keeps track of how many times the app has been launched, you can pass that variable here.
+Otherwise leave it to 0 and the polljoy SDK will handle it.

+`timeSinceInstall`: If your app tracks how long the app has been installed, pass the variable here.
+Leave it to 0 will let polljoy does the job.
+(We count in days)

 `userType`: your app user type either **Pay** or **Non-Pay**.
 This is the `ENUM PJUserType` as defined in `Polljoy.java`

+`tags`: If you app uses tags to select polls, you pass the tags here.
+Please remember this has to match your settings in admin panel.
+Tags are passed in the string format `TAGNAME,TAGNAME#RANGE` For example, if you want to ask the specific question to male users that are 18, you can put a tag like `MALE,AGE#18`

 `delegate`: the instance to handle all callbacks from polljoy SDK.
 The delegate should implement `PolljoyDelegate` as defined in `Polljoy.java`